- Noncommunicable diseases (NCDs) kill 40 million people each year, equivalent to 70% of all deaths globally.

 - Detection, screening and treatment of NCDs, as well as palliative care, are key components of the response to NCDs.

 Noncommunicable diseases (NCDs), also known as chronic diseases, tend to be of long duration and are the result of a combination of genetic, physiological, environmental and behaviours factors.

-The main types of noncommunicable diseases are cardiovascular diseases (like heart attacks and stroke), cancers, chronic respiratory diseases (such as chronic obstructed pulmonary disease and asthma) and diabetes.
+The main types of NCDs are cardiovascular diseases (like heart attacks and stroke), cancers, chronic respiratory diseases (such as chronic obstructive pulmonary disease and asthma) and diabetes.

 Who is at risk of such diseases?

 People of all age groups, regions and countries are affected by NCDs.
 These conditions are often associated with older age groups, but evidence shows that 15 million of all deaths attributed to NCDs occur between the ages of 30 and 69 years.
 Of these "premature" deaths, over 80% are estimated to occur in low- and middle-income countries.
 Children, adults and the elderly are all vulnerable to the risk factors contributing to NCDs, whether from unhealthy diets, physical inactivity, exposure to tobacco smoke or the harmful use of alcohol.

 These diseases are driven by forces that include rapid unplanned urbanization, globalization of unhealthy lifestyles and population ageing.
 Unhealthy diets and a lack of physical activity may show up in people as raised blood pressure, increased blood glucose, elevated blood lipids and obesity.
 These are called metabolic risk factors that can lead to cardiovascular disease, the leading NCD in terms of premature deaths.